 Personal Website: http://sci.waikato.ac.nz/sites/clusk/

 Chris Lusk is a plant ecologist, working mainly on forest dynamics and plant physiological ecology.
 He is interested in trying to reconcile New Zealand's strange flora and vegetation with ecological theory, and in understanding the implications of introduced mammals and climate change for NZ vegetation.
-He is currently supervising research students working on growth vs. shade tolerance trade-offs in warm- and cool-temperate tree assemblages, and the physiological ecology of divaricate plants, fire ecology of a restiad bog, dynamics of southern beech (Nothofagaceae) forests, belowground foodwebs, and the impact of invasive mammals on seed production of large-fruited New Zealand trees.
+He is currently supervising students working on the evolution of divaricate plants, fire ecology of a restiad bog, dynamics of southern beech (Nothofagaceae) forests, belowground foodwebs, and the impact of invasive mammals on seed production of large-fruited New Zealand trees.

 - FitzPatrick, Dominic (2015).
 Tree species sorting along temperature gradients: How do frost-resistant traits influence competitive ability in the forest environment?

 - Wilson, Clara (2020).
 The influence of fire on vegetation dynamics of a New Zealand restiad bog.

 - Dickinson, Margaret (in progress).